The construction and use of dephasing prescriptions for environmental effects in gravitational wave astronomy: Conclusion

 \section{Conclusion}

-Here we provide short summary of the main conclusions of this paper and emphasize the main take-aways by repeating some of the most important formulas discussed.
+Here we provide a short summary of the main conclusions of this paper and emphasize the main take-aways.
 In Section~\ref{sec:SPA_rev}, we went through the derivation of the Fourier domain waveform using the stationary phase approximation for circular binary inspirals, based on the seminal work of Cutler \& Flanagan.
 In particular we highlighted how the phases in the time and Fourier domains are related.
 Section~\ref{sec:circ_deph} presented the relevant expressions and highlighted the key differences between various types of dephasing across the two domains.
 We also outlined the primary environmental effects that cause phase shifts in circular binaries, including those arising from extra energy losses, radial forces, and Doppler motion.
 The most important formulas are reported in Table \ref{tab:summary}.
 In Section~\ref{sec:circ_examp}, we explored typical astrophysical scenarios where multiple sources of dephasing occur simultaneously.
 We assessed their relative impacts with simple but informative toy models.
 In Section~\ref{sec:ecc_deph} we extended this analysis to eccentric binaries.
 The presence of eccentricity introduces a variety of ways in which environmental perturbations can induce dephasing.
 We focused here on the ways in which additional energy and angular momentum fluxes can influence the binary inspiral, deriving a novel prescription for the gravitational wave phase.
-Finally, in Section~\ref{sec:SNR}, we briefly addressed how signal-to-noise ratios affect the ability to detect these environmental dephasing effects.
+Finally, in Section~\ref{sec:SNR}, we briefly addressed how signal-to-noise ratios affect the ability to detect these environmental dephasing effects, and showed in an idealized example how the SNR from the difference signal due to environmental phase shifts can be significantly amplified for non-zero eccentricities.